jeffdapaz/VisualChatGPTStudio/README.md

 - **Add Summary:** Add Summary for C# methods.
 - **Ask Anything:** Write a question on the code editor and wait for an answer.

+And if you desire that the responses be written on tool window instead on the code editor, press and hold the SHIFT key and select the command.

-But if you want chatGPT to respond in another language and/or want to customize the commands for some reason, you can edit the default commands through the options:
+If you want chatGPT to respond in another language and/or want to customize the commands for some reason, you can edit the default commands through the options:

 ![image](https://user-images.githubusercontent.com/63928228/225159610-8a1c4dd0-a42d-4c24-b7c2-588f78cef043.png)